NVIDIA/cloud-native-stack/playbooks/Ubuntu_Server_v3.0.md

 ### Validation

-Run the below command to check if the installed versions are match with predefined versions of the EGX DIY Node Stack.
+Run the below command to check if the installed versions are match with predefined versions of the EGX Stack.
 Here' "Ignored" tasks refer to failed and "Changed/Ok" tasks refer to success.

-Run the validation playbook after 5 minutes once completing the EGX DIY Node Stack Installation.
+Run the validation playbook after 5 minutes once completing the EGX Stack Installation.
 Depends on your internet speed, you need to wait more time.

 ```
 $ bash setup.sh validate